DEME: Innovation

 According to Mort J. Richardson in The Dynamics of Dredging Ackermans & van Haaren has long held a leading position in technological innovation within the field.
 In 1895 Ackermans & van Haaren helped create hydraulic dredging techniques and designed a suction dredger capable of unloading by itself.
 In the same year, the first such vessel was built, Schelde II.
 Société Générale de Dragage/Algemene Baggermaatschappij (SGD) applied the first submersible pump in dredging, fixed on the drag head of TSHD Maas.
 At the time of her commissioning in September 1994, DEME's 17,000 m^{3} flagship Pearl River became, according to Richardson, "the very first suction hopper dredge of a completely new generation – featuring twice as much capacity as its biggest successor."
 In 2005 DEME's French subsidiary Société de Dragage International (SDI) launched the world's largest heavy-duty and ocean-going cutter suction dredger d'Artagnan (28,200 kW installed power).

 DEME's proprietary DRACULA technique uses high-pressure waterjets to excavate seabed material.
 DRACULA is an acronym for "Dredging, And Cutting Using Liquid Action".
 Various improvements of navigation and dredging software have led DEME to develop and practise the one man-operated bridge.
 A purpose-built drill barge with ten drilling towers, Yuan Dong 007, was designed and constructed for the 2009 expansion project of the Panama Canal.
 The performance and efficiency of the Hong Kong-built drill barge was a decisive factor in winning the 2008 contract for improving the Pacific side of the Canal.

 Shareholders

-DEME is 12.11% VINCI, 60.82% Ackermans & van Haaren, 27.07% Public Shares.
+As of December 2025, the shareholding structure of the group is: